Tureckiy-zart/TUI/docs/workflows/foundation/FOUNDATION_STEP_PIPELINE.md

 **Canonical:** YES (single source of truth for the pipeline)

 > Note: **This pipeline document is not an audit report.** Audit reports are per-component files created in STEP 0 (e.g. `docs/reports/audit/BUTTON_BASELINE_REPORT.md`).
+>
+> **Important:** This header applies only to the pipeline document; audit reports must not use 'canonical/locked/final' terminology until STEP 12.

 **Status:** ACTIVE (Refinement of existing process, not a replacement)